 Have you ever seen a wild baby fox and deer playing?
-We hadn’t either until now!
+We hadn’t either until this week.

-At the end, it looks like the deer runs away, but he stays at the edge of the field grazing once the fox returns to hunting.
+At the end of the video, it looks like the deer runs away, but he stays at the edge of the field grazing once the fox returns to hunting.

-We love seeing wildlife and we both like foxes quite a bit, so seeing this adorable little fox and deer sharing a playful moment was really special.
+We love seeing wildlife, and we both like foxes quite a bit, so seeing this adorable little fox and deer sharing a playful moment was really special.

 Foxes are awesome!